Aircoookie/WLED/readme.md

 WLED is a basic, fast and (relatively) (ok, VERY relatively) secure implementation of a ESP8266 webserver to control Neopixel (WS2812B) leds

-Uses ESP arduino version 2.3.0 (latest as of April 2017).
+Uses ESP arduino version 2.3.0 (latest as of May 2017).
 Contents in the /data directory may be uploaded to SPIFFS.

 Features: (V0.3pd)
 - RGB and brightness sliders
 - Settings page - configuration over network
 - Access Point and station mode - automatic failsafe AP
-- Edit page.
-Change html and other files via OTA.
 - WS2812FX library integrated for nearly 50 special effects!
 - Nightlight function (gradually dims down)
 - Notifier function (multiple ESPs sync color via UDP broadcast)